withastro/docs/src/pages/en/guides/markdown-content.md

 ## Markdown Component

 :::caution[Deprecated]
-The `<Markdown />` component does not work in SSR and may be removed before v1.0.
-It should be avoided if possible.
-To use Markdown in your templates, use a separate `.md` file and then [`import` Markdown](/en/guides/markdown-content/#importing-markdown) into your template as a component.
+The `<Markdown />` component does not work in SSR and will be moved to its own package before v1.0.
+Consider [importing Markdown content](/en/guides/markdown-content/#importing-markdown) instead.
 :::

 You can import the [built-in Astro Markdown component](/en/reference/api-reference/#markdown-) in your component script and then write any Markdown you want between `<Markdown></Markdown>` tags.